freedogski/Base-Score-Helper/Readme.md

 ---

-## Bookmarklet Instructions to create
+## Bookmarklet Instructions

-To use this script as a bookmarklet:
+TInstruction to create a bookmarklet:

 1. Copy the full one-line compressed bookmarklet code below.
 2. Open your browser and create a new bookmark.